-The Autumn Blaze® Maple works well as a shade tree, focal point for fall color, or as a street tree
+Autumn Blaze Maple works well as a shade tree, focal point (specimen) for fall color, or as a street tree.

-The rapid growth rate of the Autumn Blaze® Maple means that small trees can develop poor structure if not correctly maintained.
-Our trees are professionally field pruned for strong branches and a dominant central leader, reducing the need to prune them in the landscape.
-Freeman Maples (Acer x freemanii cultivars) and Elms (Ulmus spp.) require structural pruning every 5-7 years by a professional arborist to maintain good form.
+It’s rapid growth rate means that small trees can develop poor structure if not correctly maintained; however, our trees are professionally field pruned to create strong branches and a dominant central leader.
+This reduces the need to prune them in the landscape.
+Freeman Maples (Acer x freemanii cultivars) and Elms (Ulmus spp.) require structural pruning every 5-7 years by a professional arborist to maintain optimal form.

 We invite you to check out the Arborist For Hire lookup at the Wisconsin Arborist Association website to find an ISA Certified Arborist near you.

 Tar Spot (Rhystima spp.), a common fungal pathogen that affects some maples, like Norway, Silver, and Red maples.
 This is an ornamental disease and will not kill the tree.

 The thin bark of younger trees is easily damaged by lawn equipment or buck rub.
 Take care when mowing around the tree and apply a trunk guard over fall and winter to protect the trunk from mechanical damage.

-Autumn Blaze® Maple, like other Freeman Maples, may produce suckers on the trunk or at old pruning wounds.
-They should be removed during the dormant season when they are observed.
+Like other Freeman Maples, Autumn Blaze® Maple may produce suckers on the trunk or at old pruning wounds.
+They should be removed only during the dormant season when they are observed.
 You can help prevent suckers by maintaining tree vigor.

 Young trees can be susceptible to leafhopper and scale damage.
-If you observe general decline of the tree or branch flagging (individual branch death), consult an arborist to assess the plant’s needs and determine what plant health care options are best for you.
+If you observe your tree declining or individual branches dying off (known as ‘branch flagging’), consult an arborist to determine what plant health care options are best for your tree.

 Freeman Maples are noted for their fast growth, uniform habit, and reliable fall color.
 Since the introduction of the original Autumn Blaze® Maple (US Plant Patent 4864) in 1980, these trees have been heavily planted.
 While the trees have beautiful fall color, please consider diversity when selecting them for planting.
-If you or your neighbors already have a Freeman Maple cultivar in the landscape, it is recommended to pick a different, non-maple (Acer) species for your landscape.
+If you or your neighbors already have a Freeman Maple cultivar in the landscape, it’s recommended to pick a different, non-maple species.
 Remember, Emerald Ash Borer and Dutch Elm Disease were problematic because we relied on only one tree for our boulevards.
 Let’s not make the same mistake with Freeman Maples.